mixer/developer-docs/pages/02.reference/01.chat/05.ChatViewerList/doc.md

 * limit: uint?
 [1≤integer≤100] - Amount of items per page.
 * showLurkers: boolean? - Show lurkers in the channel for staff user (Authed API and requires JWT Token)
-* continuationToken: string? - ContinuationToken to paginate through all chat users in the channel.
-See [Continuation Tokens](TODO) for more info on how these work
+* continuationToken: string? - An opaque token.
+ContinuationToken to paginate through all chat users in the channel.
+See [Continuation Tokens](/guides/core/continuationtokens) for more info on how these work.
 * username: string? - Name fragment to search users by.